Last Updated on March 20, 2023 by Dave Schoenbeck

 Creating a culture of innovation grows within each team.
-However, if your employees aren’t used to using creative thinking on the job, building a culture of innovation might take some time.
+However, if your employees aren’t used to using creative thinking, building a culture of innovation might take some time.

 Start with an honest talk with your team about what new behaviors you’d like to see from them and reiterate it’s a company-wide endeavor.
 When it’s company-wide, the value of your company goes up.

 If there are gaps in critical or creative thinking processes, be open to hiring outside talent and consultants.
 Of course, not everyone has to know everything, nor should they be expected to.
 However, sometimes outside ideas can help stir up stagnant teams.

 Why Ideas Never See the Light of Day